demisto/content/Packs/Whois/Integrations/Whois/README.md

 Provides data enrichment for domains.
-This integration was integrated and tested with version xx of Whois
+This integration was integrated and tested with version 1.0 of Whois

 ## Configure Whois on Cortex XSOAR